heygema/heygema/README.md

 <!-- ___tl;dr JS is 🔥___ **(Compile-To-Js)** -->

-🔭 I'm a Web Dev 👾⚡️, I like UI/UX, a minimalist.
+🔭 I'm a Web Dev 👾⚡️, I like UI/UX, a minimalist, all in for fun.
 Welcome to my github.

 ***Tech Stack:***